Western Xia: Yizong (1048–1068)

-After Emperor Jingzong of Western Xia died in 1048, a council of elders selected his cousin as the new ruler.
-Mocang Epang objected on grounds of primogeniture and put forth his nephew, the son of Jingzong and Lady Mocang, as candidate.
-No dissent was forthcoming, so the two-year-old Liangzuo became emperor, posthumously known as Emperor Yizong of Western Xia.
-In 1056 the empress dowager died.
-In 1061 Yizong eliminated Mocang Epang and married Lady Liang, formerly the wife of Epang's son.
-Yizong appointed Lady Liang's brother, Liang Yimai, as palace minister.
+In 1061, Yizong befriended the wife of Epang's son, Lady Liang, and allied himself to discontent courtiers.
+They raised a force to murder Mocang Epang and his clan, including the daughter that had been married to Yizong.
+Yizong then married Lady Liang and appointed her brother, Liang Yimai, as palace minister.
 This would start two generations of Liang dominance in Xia.
 During Yizong's reign, he attempted to enact more Chinese forms of governance by replacing Tangut rites with Chinese court ritual and dress, which was opposed by the Liang faction that favored Tangut forms.
+From 1061-1062, Yizong started communicating with the Song using Chinese courtesy protocols and requested imports of Chinese official clothing and books from the Song.
+He also requested a Song princess in marriage as well as skilled artisans from the Song, but these requests were denied.
 At the same time, Song and Xia emissaries regularly exchanged insults.

 The emperor supported sinification through the import of Chinese books, revived the use of his Chinese surname Li and other Chinese protocols, and pursued accommodation with the Song dynasty in border disputes and opening of trade.
 However, these diplomatic overtures were squandered by arrogant Song representatives who insulted the Xia envoy.
 The Liang clan was reportedly of Han Chinese ancestry, albeit assimilated into Tangut culture, but their faction would later lead the opposition to the pro-Chinese policy.
 The Han Chinese empresses of the Liang clan, Paul Forage notes, were more aggressive in their stance against the Song dynasty than the emperors they were representing.
+However the Liang name has also been attached to the Dangchang clan, who were ancestors of the Tanguts, so the Liang clan may have been simply Tanguts who were knowledgeable about Chinese culture.

 In 1064, Yizong raided the Song dynasty.
 In the fall of 1066, he mounted two more raids and in September, an attack on Qingzhou was launched.
 The Tangut forces destroyed several fortified settlements.
 Song forces were surrounded for three days before cavalry reinforcements arrived.
 Yizong was wounded by a crossbow and forced to retreat.
 Tangut forces attempted another raid later on but failed, and a night attack by Song forces scattered the Tangut army.
 Yizong regrouped at Qingtang and launched another attack on Qingzhou in December but withdrew after threats by Emperor Yingzong of Song to escalate the conflict.
 The next year, the Song commander Chong E attacked and captured Suizhou.